FranciscoVeracoechea/react-epics/README.md

 ### ```useEpic()```

-This is a [React hook](https://reactjs.org/docs/hooks-intro.html) that allow us to use RxJS Observables for state management.
+This is a [React hook](https://reactjs.org/docs/hooks-intro.html) that allows us to use RxJS Observables for state management.

 ```ts
 type State = {...}